rssh/scala-gopher/README.md

 ## Overview

-   Scala-gopher is a scala library, build on top of akka and SIP-22 async, which provide implementation of CSP [Communicate Sequential Processes] primitives, known as 'Go-like channels'.
-Also analogs of go/defer/recover control flow constructions are provided.
+   Scala-gopher is a scala library, build on top of Akka and SIP-22 async, which provide implementation of CSP [Communicate Sequential Processes] primitives, known as 'Go-like channels'.
+Also, analogs of go/defer/recover control-flow constructions are provided.

-Note, that this is not an emulation of go language constructions in scala, but rather reimplementation of key ideas in 'scala-like' maner.
+Note, which this is not an emulation of go language constructions in scala, but rather reimplementation of key ideas in 'scala-like' mamner.

 ### Initialization

  You need instance of gopherApi for creating channels and selectors.
-The most easy way is to use one as Akka extension:
+The easiest way is to use one as Akka extension:

       import akka.actors._
       import gopher._